There is no job.

 6) Job asks you to sign up for a credit reporting or identity verification site.

 Avoiding all jobs that mention any of the above listed 'red flags' and you will miss nearly all fake jobs.
 Only scammers ask you to do any of the above.
 No. Exceptions.
 Ever.
 For any reason.

-If you google "fake re-shipping job", "fraud money mule scam", or something similar you will find hundreds of posts from victims and near victims of this type of scam.
+If you google "fake check cashing job", "fraud Western Union scam", "money mule moneygram scam" or something similar you will find hundreds of posts from victims and near-victims of this type of scam.